JJ/hoborg/text/text.md

 king of Siam, and that the popists where studying if it had soul or not.
 While the barker talked, the mech rocked back and forth, sometimes striking the jail bars and making everybody step back with cries of surprise and fear.
 Nice show it was, really.
-The siamese twins were actually kind of pissed and from time to time threw snots or worse at him, making the rest of the sideshows laugh and mock them.
+The Siamese twins were actually kind of pissed and from time to time threw snots or worse at him, making the bearded woman and the rest of the sideshows laugh and mock them.

 I stayed there for three or four pitches, checking visually the bolts